Vision is the art of seeing what is invisible to others - Jonathan Swift

 Generally, I'm interested in the ways selection shapes genetic variation across the genome, and the level of predictability associated with the underlying mechanisms to adaptation.

-Specifically, I am interested in the organismal response and underlying adaptations to extreme environmental conditions, especially in low-oxygen situations, with a focus on marine/aquatic systems
+Specifically, I am interested in the organismal response and underlying adaptations to extreme environmental conditions, especially in low-oxygen situations (aquatic or terrestrial).

 I am an integrative biologist who strives to connect evolution, genetics, and physiology, using both wet-lab and dry-lab tecnniques.